1976 NBA Finals: Game 5

 Game 5 was a triple-overtime contest that is sometimes referred to as "the greatest game ever played" in NBA history.
-The Celtics surged out to a 36–18 lead after one quarter and led 42-20 early in the second, with John Havlicek (starting for the first time all series) scoring 19 of his team's points.
-The halftime lead was 61-45 Celtics, but the Suns began to claw back and held Havlicek scoreless until near the end of regulation.
+The Celtics surged out to a 36–18 lead after one quarter and led 42–20 early in the second, with John Havlicek (starting for the first time all series) scoring 19 of his team's points.
+The halftime lead was 61–45 Celtics, but the Suns began to claw back and held Havlicek scoreless until near the end of regulation.

 The game was enhanced by several controversies.
 Two controversies involved each team's use of timeouts:

 Another set of controversies involved the clock:

 The most notable portion of the game was the final 20 seconds of the second overtime.
 Boston led at that point 109–106 (with the three-point basket not yet in existence).
 Phoenix had possession of the ball after taking its last timeout of the OT.
 In an amazing and frantic sequence, the following transpired:

 Phoenix suddenly led, 110–109, with just five seconds left, and the team looked poised to win their third straight game and grab a 3-to-2 edge in the series.
 John Havlicek (already of "Havlicek Stole the Ball" fame) responded with a drive and a leaning one-hander in traffic, that he banked in off the glass (his first basket since the first quarter), putting Boston in front 111–110 as the horn sounded.
 The fans then poured onto the court to celebrate Boston's apparent victory.
 The Celtics returned to their locker room.
-According to CBS guest analyst & Golden State Warriors forward Rick Barry, the ball went through the hoop with two seconds left and the clock should have been stopped.
-The officials apparently agreed with Barry and ordered the Celtics back onto the floor, continuing the game.
+According to CBS guest analyst and Golden State Warriors forward Rick Barry, the ball went through the hoop with two seconds left and the clock should have been stopped.
+The officials apparently felt the same, and ordered the Celtics back onto the floor, continuing the game.

 During the ensuing pandemonium, a fan attacked referee Richie Powers and other fans turned over one of the scorer's tables.
 After clearing the court (the fan who attacked Powers was arrested and the fans who overturned the scorer's table were ejected) and getting the Celtics back on the floor, the officials put one second back on the clock.
 Still, Phoenix's chances seemed slim, as they had the ball under their own basket with a second left.
 Then Paul Westphal of the Suns signaled for a time out that the Suns did not have.
 Although this resulted in a technical foul being called on Westphal, the play was critical for Phoenix, because the rules at the time gave Phoenix the same advantage (save for the technical foul shot) that they would have had with timeouts remaining to use; namely, possession of the ball at half court.
 Boston's Jo Jo White made the technical free throw, increasing Boston's lead to 112–110.